Skip to content

 “Fair enough,” said Mark.
 “Now, shall we attempt to bring this meeting to order?”

-Reports were given and considering the silliness, more was achieved than might have been expected.
-White House photographer Emil Salas got several shots of the multiple presidents and the group photo went viral, much to Jean Bouyer’s joy.
+Reports were given and, considering the silliness, more was achieved than might have been expected.
+White House photographer Emil Salas got several shots of the multiple presidents, and the group photo went viral, much to Press Secretary Jean Bouyer’s joy.

 Later that afternoon, Mark called Sharon into his office.